jhorzek/lessSEM/README.md

 # aCV4SEM

 aCV4SEM is an R package which provides regularized structural equation modeling (regularized SEM) as well as approximate cross-validation and approximate influence functions building on lavaan.
+The package is inspired by [regsem](https://github.com/Rjacobucci/regsem).

 **Warning**: The package is relatively new and you may find more stable implementations of regularized SEM in the R packages [regsem](https://github.com/Rjacobucci/regsem) and [lslx](https://github.com/psyphh/lslx).